 - Meeting Student Expectations – What Happens if the Current Enrollment Boom is Followed by a Job Placement Crash? (co-authored with Sandy Lockwood of EdVice & published in CER)

 - Change for Dollars – 10 Important HEOA Changes Affecting Institutional Eligibility and Participation (published in Career College Central, or CCC)

 - Getting Schooled on New Math: the New 90-10 Rule (co-authored with Rick Thomas and published in CCC)

 - The Case of LaMarca vs DOE – Even the Offer of a $1 Million Letter of Credit Failed to Save the Schools (published in CER)

-Attorneys from the Firm’s Higher Education group speak at conferences throughout the nation and give presentations on various current regulatory issues.
+- Attorneys from the Firm’s Higher Education group regularly speak at conferences throughout the nation and give presentations on various current regulatory issues.
 For a list of our presentations, please contact our office.